Disordered Eating and Eating Disorder Nutritionists

 Diabulimia

-When a person with insulin-dependent diabetes restricts insulin doses in an effort to control weight and body.
+When a person with insulin-dependent diabetes restricts insulin doses to control weight and body.

 Disordered Eating